Flore des Mascareignes: Project history

 The project began in 1970 with the agreement signed in 1971, prepared jointly by the Institut de Recherche pour le Développement (IRD), the Mauritius Sugar Industry Research Institute (MSIRI), and the Royal Botanic Gardens, Kew.
 The completion of the Flora was funded by the EC's European Development Fund (1996).

 The first editors appointed were J. Bosser (Editor-in-Chief), W. Marais, and Dr. R. Julien, with Dr. R.E.
 Vaughan as adviser.
 The first taxonomist was M.J.E.
 Coode, who worked on the Flora until the end of 1975; he was replaced by I.B.K.
 Richardson in 1976, who spent 6 weeks collecting in the Mascarenes.
+The Réunionnais botanist Thérésien Cadet also joined the project as a co-author and a member of the editorial board.
+He became the most significant plant collector for the flora, contributing extensive specimens from Réunion.
 The first fascicule of the Flora was published in 1976.
 The final two volumes, covering the orchids, were published in 2023.

 The Flora treats the native flora in detail, including ferns, but includes naturalised and commonly cultivated plants.

 Editors have been R. Antoine (MSIRI), J.C.
 Autrey (MSIRI), J. Bosser (IRD), J.P.M.
 Brenan (Kew), J. Heslop-Harrison (Kew), I.K.
 Ferguson (Kew), G.Mangenot (Orstom), C. Soopramanien (MSIRI).